-I have spent hours looking for projects on rolled newspaper or paper baskets and have discovered so many easy ways to use rolled newspaper to make baskets in various shapes and sizes.
-I like this newspaper basket project because of the colours the basket were painted - and it's so easy!
+I have spent hours looking for projects on rolled newspaper or paper baskets and have discovered so many easy ways to use rolled newspaper to make baskets in various shapes and sizes - and it's so easy!

 If you feel that weaving with rolled newspaper to make baskets might be too much for you, consider using rolled newspaper tubes in an easier method to create home decor accessories.
 In this project you roll newspaper tubes to create an attractive wine bottle holder - and it won't cost anything other than a few supplies that you probably already have.

 It's official...
 I am now hooked on weaving with newspaper.
 Having just completed my first two paper weaving projects using newspapers I can't wait to get stuck into the next project.